-Wisdom Teeth Extractions in Lenexa, KS
+Wisdom Tooth Extractions – Leawood, KS

 Under normal circumstances, Dr. Ayer’s objective is help you keep your teeth for as long as you are alive.
 There are some circumstances, however, that warrant extracting one or more teeth.
 Sometimes, teeth are extracted in preparation for orthodontic braces.
 Other people need teeth removed because they are too damaged or too loose for restoration to suffice.
 But one of the most common reasons for extraction may not even be visible in your mouth.
 Wisdom teeth are often impacted, meaning they have not erupted through gum tissue.
 In this case, they are hidden—but that doesn’t mean they aren’t a threat to your other teeth or your overall oral health.
-Let’s explore why wisdom teeth in Lenexa are typically removed and how the procedure happens when you come to see Dr. Ayer.
+Let’s explore why wisdom teeth are typically removed and how the procedure happens when you come to see Dr. Ayer.

 Why Do I Need My Wisdom Teeth Extracted?